meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Placeholder search

-If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its [custom ranking rules](/reference/features/settings.md#custom-ranking-rule).
+If you do a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its [custom ranking rules](/reference/features/settings.md#custom-ranking-rule).
 This feature is called **placeholder search**.

 Placeholder searches are particularly effective when used with other features such as [faceting or filtering](/reference/features/filtering_and_faceted_search.md#filters-or-facets), which allow users to narrow their searches and browse by category.